 Don’t mean to sound insensitive, but Ed was losing his.
 The man was facing what health workers would call a ‘degeneration of brain function.’
 And it was irreversible; things would only get worse, not better.

 Eddie also wasn’t returning my phone calls, and that wasn’t like him either.
+The man had too much class to deliberately communicate with silence.

 I let it go and we set yet another date.
 This time, Ed kept his word.
-He showed up, right on time.
+He showed up right on time.

 MEET EDDIE …

 It was a great get-together — finally!
 We spent quality time at a family restaurant just up the street from where he lived.
-Ed and I shared a few jokes [some of them clean] and reminisced about how cool it was to grow up in the Maritimes.
+Ed and I shared a few jokes [some clean] and reminisced about how cool it was to grow up in the Maritimes.

 We were both fond of our teenage years in Campbellton, especially playing indoor soccer for the Speed Demons.
 Ed had been a forward on our second line.
 He had a hard shot and played with a lot of heart.